WRITE A REVIEW

 More reviews by jumbojuice

 Hair: Brown, Straight, Fine

 I have Taupe Craze and it has some of the most beautiful colors ever.
 It is really soft in the palette and there is tons of fall out.
 A bit too much glitter as well.
 Comes with a handy guide that I like.
 It's just too expensive for the product you get.
 If I didn't love the colors and the handout I would give it a one.

+I have the 301 Mauve Cherie palette.
+While all the colors are very pretty when applied, the glitter in all five shades makes my eyes itch like crazy after a couple of hours and is only relieved if I completely remove the shadows from my face.
+I am someone who has worn MAC and other highly pigmented shadows everyday for years without problems.
+Yet, I found if I apply a teeny amount, I don't react.
+So I just use a tiny amount of Paupiere on my crease with MAC Shadowy Lady -- it makes a really pretty plum purple together.
 I gave three lippies, bc the colors are really pretty, highly pigmented, and easy to apply -- I wouldn't want to deter others just bc I reacted to the eyeshadows, since everyone's skin chemistry is a little different.
 However, I would suggest avoiding if you have sensitive skin.
 Due to the glitter, these shadows also aren't very friendly to contacts either -- there was glitter falling in my contacts.

 Bronze Amour is my go to palette for everyday.
 The color pay off it amazing.
 It has sparkly shadows but so beautiful.
 It's not chunks of glitter like most shimmery shadows I've tried.
 It gives a great brightness to my eyes and I always get compliments on the color.
 Lavender Lace is also one of my favorites!